Unraveling the Connections between Privacy and Certified Robustness in Federated Learning Against Poisoning Attacks: Introduction

-On the other hand, privacy concerns have motivated the need to keep sensitive raw data on local devices without sharing.
-However, sharing other indirect information such as gradients or model updates during the FL training process can also leak sensitive user information~\cite{NEURIPS2019_deepleakage,geiping2020inverting,bhowmick2018protection,melis2019exploiting}.
-As a result, approaches based on differential privacy (DP)~\cite{dwork2014algorithmic}, homomorphic encryption~\cite{bost2015machine,rouhani2018deepsecure, gilad2016cryptonets}, and secure multiparty computation~\cite{ben1988completeness,bonawitz2017practical} have been proposed to protect the privacy of users in federated learning.
-In particular, differentially private federated learning (DPFL) provides strong information-theoretic guarantees on user privacy, while causing relatively low performance overhead~\cite{ieee2020tianFL}.
+In the meantime, privacy concerns have motivated FL training, where the sensitive raw data is kept on local devices without sharing.
+However, sharing other indirect information such as gradients or model updates during the FL training process can also leak sensitive user information~\cite{NEURIPS2019_deepleakage}.
+As a result, approaches based on differential privacy (DP)~\cite{dwork2014algorithmic}, homomorphic encryption~\cite{rouhani2018deepsecure}, and secure multiparty computation~\cite{ben1988completeness,bonawitz2017practical} have been proposed to protect the privacy of users in FL.
+In particular, differentially private federated learning (DPFL)~\cite{geyer2017differentially, mcmahan2018learning,naserilocal} provides strong privacy guarantees for user privacy, and has been deployed to real-world FL applications such as Google’s Gboard~\cite{googledpfl} and Apple’s Siri~\cite{appledpfl}.

-Recent studies suggest that differential privacy (DP) is inherently related to robustness of ML models.
-Intuitively, DP is designed to protect the privacy of individual data, such that the output of an algorithm remains essentially unchanged when one individual input point is modified.
-Hence, the prediction of a DP model will be less impacted by a small amount of poisoned training data.
-Consequently, DP has been used to provide both theoretical and empirical defenses against evasion attacks~\cite{Lecuyer2019,wang2021certified, liu2021certifiably} and data poisoning attacks~\cite{ma2019data,hong2020effectiveness} on \textit{centralized} ML models.
-It has also been used as an empirical defense against backdoor attacks~\cite{gu2019badnets} in federated learning~\cite{bagdasaryan2020backdoor,sun2019can}, although no theoretical guarantee is provided.
-To the best of our knowledge, despite the wide application of DPFL, there is no work providing certified robustness for DPFL leveraging its privacy property.
+Recent studies observe that differential privacy (DP) is related to the robustness of ML models.
+Intuitively, DP is designed to protect the privacy of individual data, such that the output of an algorithm should not change much when one individual record is modified.
+Hence, the prediction of a DP model will be less impacted by a small amount of perturbation.
+Consequently, several studies have been conducted to provide empirical and certified defenses against evasion attacks~\cite{Lecuyer2019,wang2021certified,liu2021certifiably} and data poisoning attacks~\cite{ma2019data,hong2020effectiveness} based on DP properties in the \textit{centralized} ML setting.
+Empirical defense against backdoor attacks~\cite{gu2019badnets} based on DP has also been studied in \textit{federated learning} without theoretical guarantees~\cite{bagdasaryan2020backdoor,sun2019can,naserilocal}.
+To the best of our knowledge, despite the widespread use of DP in FL, there is no study exploring the underlying connections between DP and \textit{certified} robustness in FL against poisoning attacks, or providing {certified} robustness for DPFL leveraging its privacy properties.